google/flatbuffers/docs/source/GoUsage.md

 type which in this case is 'ubyte' or 1 byte per vector element.
 You pass the number of elements you want to write.
 You write the elements backwards since the buffer is being constructed back to front.
+Use the correct `Prepend` call for the type, or `PrependUOffsetT` for offsets.
 You then pass `inv` to the corresponding `Add` call when you construct the table containing it afterwards.

 There are `Prepend` functions for all the scalar types.
 You use